-The Jewish religious leaders threw a fit because Jesus healed a disabled man on the Sabbath.
+The Jewish religious leaders saw him, questioned him, and threw a fit because Jesus healed a disabled man on the Sabbath.
 And He ordered the man to sin by saying, “pick up your bed and start walking.”
-The man was in the temple probably worshiping they asked him who told him to pick up his bed.

-Clearly, they were more focused on and concerned about their traditions than they were with people’s needs.
-They also denied this amazing testimony of an instantaneous and complete healing.
+Clearly, the Pharisees were more focused on and concerned about their traditions than they were with people’s needs.
+They also denied this amazing testimony of an instantaneous and miraculous healing.

 Jesus defended Himself by saying, “My Father is always working, and so am I.”

 When they learned Jesus was behind this miracle and called God His Father, “the Jewish leaders tried all the harder to find a way to kill him.
 For he not only broke the Sabbath, he called God his Father, thereby making himself equal with God.”
 NLT